dbnetsoft/RaceResultExchangeDocumentation/docs/configuration.md

 ## 1. Link Race Result Account and Event `RaceResultExchange`

 The license is tied to your Race Result customer ID and is therefore already populated.
 If you are running a demo version, you can enter the customer ID manually.
-Also the account’s pasword need to be entered.
+Also the accountâ€™s pasword need to be entered.

 All events need to be available in your Race Result online account.
 Still you can check your event out and using it off-line.
 Tick the apropriate checkbox, and if off-line mode, specify the hostname of the computer running the Race Result Web server.